ClustRecNet: A Novel End-to-End Deep Learning Framework for Clustering Algorithm Recommendation

 \subsection{Data Generation}

-To train a robust DL-based recommendation framework, we generate synthetic datasets with controlled variation across key parameters, including the number and shape of clusters, the number of objects and features, intra-cluster density, degree of cluster overlap, and level of noise added to feature values.
-Accounting for these factors ensures that the model can generalize across a wide range of clustering scenarios and provide accurate algorithm recommendations.
+To train a robust DL (deep learning)-based recommendation framework, we generated synthetic datasets with controlled variation across key parameters, including the number and shape of clusters, the number of objects and features, intra-cluster density, degree of cluster overlap, and level of noise added to feature values.
+Accounting for these factors ensures that the model can generalize across a wide range of clustering scenarios and provide accurate clustering algorithm recommendations.